AssemblyScript/website/src/getting-started.md

   ./build/.gitignore
   Git configuration that excludes compiled binaries from source control.

-  ./index.js
-  Main file loading the WebAssembly module and exporting its exports.

-  ./tests/index.js
-  Example test to check that your module is indeed working.

   ./asconfig.json
   Configuration file defining both a 'debug' and a 'release' target.

   ./package.json
   Package info containing the necessary commands to compile to WebAssembly.

+  ./tests/index.js
+  Stater test to check that the module is functioning.

+  ./index.html
+  Starter HTML file that loads the module in a browser.
 ```

 ## Working with your module